 Luxury Eyewear Brands Are Changing the Game with Smart Lens Technology

 Style-wise, photochromic lenses are making quite a splash, as new collections by the biggest names in luxury eyewear put smart lens technology to use.
 Gucci’s new rose-colored lenses for women transition from pale pink to deep burgundy in bright light, while menswear and unisex designs boast a transparent ochre darkening to brown.
 Both colors are designed to complement the on-trend lines of Gucci’s luxury frames.

 Cartier has introduced gorgeous blue lenses, transitioning from the palest celestial blue to a deep ocean hue, available in rimless and full-rim designs.

 And Transitions®, the pioneer of photochromic lens technology, is also on the forefront of stylish innovation.
 Their signature lenses are now available in a gorgeous selection of colors: Emerald, Sapphire, Amethyst, and Amber.

-If you are interested in trying out photochromic lenses for yourself, visit Everything Eyes.
+If you are interested in trying out photochromic lenses for yourself or our full line of eye care products, visit Everything Eyes.
 Located in Delray Beach, Florida, just North of Boca Raton, Everything Eyes provides exceptional eye care while featuring luxury brands and a concierge experience.
 We pride ourselves on giving each customer the personalized attention they deserve, and offer a finely-curated selection of the finest luxury eyewear available today.

 If you are in need of an updated prescription or eye exam, our board-certified optometrists, Dr. Gustavo Garmizo and Dr. Amanda Golchin, can provide you with a comprehensive eye exam to make sure you are seeing well while looking good.